Add

 • Webflow

-• Very visual “box model” convention, adapted to designers.
+• Very visual “box model” convention, well suited to designers.

-• Lots of panels, options, context menus → powerful but intimidating at first.
+• Lots of panels, options, and contextual menus → powerful but intimidating at first.

 • Webstudio